Excellence in Leadership Program (ELP)

 Our faculty members are experienced and working professionals, who combine strong theoretical frameworks and real-life industry knowledge.
 Both in and out of the ELP classroom, they are committed mentors always available, ready and willing to offer advice and assistance.

-As CVNL’s Director of Learning & Leadership, Cinzia designs and coordinates all our training programs with two main goals in mind.
+Lily is dedicated to advancing the strategic goals of local nonprofit organizations with two main goals in mind.
 The first goal is to develop strong personal leadership and strategic problem solving skills.
 The second goal is to apply these skills to the major responsibilities of nonprofit leaders.
-Cinzia strives to provide tools and knowledge to nonprofit professionals for improved performance and increased impact of our Bay Area nonprofits.
+With the ELP, Lily strives to provide tools and knowledge to nonprofit professionals for improved performance and increased impact of our Bay Area nonprofits.

 A principal consultant and owner at Kells Associates, Kells helps her clients translate creative possibilities into strategic outcomes.
 She is highly effective in using 360 feedback and other assessments for "action learning" in her Executive Coaching and team development work.
 People count on her for her ability to quickly assess needs and custom design leadership development initiatives to successfully meet client goals!